SjimFriet/SQL_Project_Data_Job_Analysis/README.md

 &nbsp;

 # Tools I Used
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+For my deep dive into the data analyst job market, I used several key tools:

 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.